 Our breakthrough New York Times Bestseller by Executive VP David Sturt proves that anyone, from any background, can deliver a difference the world loves.
 Discover five practical skills that make it happen.
 Based on the world’s largest-ever study of award-winning work.

-Based on the world’s largest-ever study of award-winning work and our New York Times bestseller.
+Based on the findings of the world’s largest-ever study of award-winning work.

 When Skip Hults became superintendent of Newcomb Central School in the heart of Adirondack Park, he inherited a tradition of excellence, a talented faculty, a supportive community, and 55 kids to fill 350 seats.
 It was a case of grow or die.